OCR-D/ocrd-website/site/en/setup.md

 Note that the CLI is exactly the same, the only difference is the prefix to instruct Docker, as [explained above](#mini-medi-maxi)

 ## Installation of OCR-D Research Data Repository
+Optionally, you can also install the OCR-D research data repository.
+It collects all versions of documents and (intermediate) results created during the document analysis.
+It contains at least the end results of every processed document.
+During the ingest much metadata about the document will be extracted and made available for search/filter (e.g. identifier(s), title, classification(s), genre(s), semantic label(s), used processor(s), text).

 It's highly recommended to install the research data repository via Docker.
 [See link for further information](https://github.com/OCR-D/repository_metastore/blob/master/installDocker/installation.md)